robbie-bosley/mTowerCED/README.md

     bash$ ced2go -d mTower_geo/mTower_HEAD_multilayer_no_W.xml calohits.slcio

 Where -d [xml] gives the path to the detector geometry impementation - in this case, the 24-layer mTower with no implemented Tungsten.

+# Custom Event Selection

+By default, ced2go does not run the processor 'MyEventSelector' which is used to define a specific event selection.
+A modified template steering file, ced2go-template-DD4.xml, includes MyEventSelector as part of the executed processors, so you can now define a custom selection.
+There are two runtime options you will need to add to your execution of ced2go:

+-t ./ced2go-template-DD4.xml               This line calls the template file, allowing you to access the MyEventSelector Processor.
+--MyEventSelector.EventList==<selection>   This line lets you alter the selection of events you want to view.
+These must be a list with the format "EventNumber RunNumber EventNumber RunNumber..."

+So in order to view only events 3, 6 and 7 from calohits.slcio (which is from Run 1252):

+    bash$ ced2go -d mTower_geo/mTwoer_HEAD_multilayer_no_W.xml -t ./ced2go-tmeplate-DD4.xml --MyEventSelector.EventList=='3 1252 6 1252 7 1252'

 # Converting from ROOT to LCIO format: